Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Employer Pension Contributions

 Employer contributions to approved pension schemes are tax-deductible as a business expense and are not treated as a taxable benefit for the employee (subject to Revenue limits).
-With auto-enrolment launching in 2026, employers who already contribute are ahead of the curve.
+With auto-enrolment now live, employers who already contribute are ahead of the curve.

 Remote Working Daily Allowance